Qrouger/PPIFold/README.md

 > Results for proteins with fewer than 100 sequences in the MSA are not accurate for validating or invalidating predicted PPIs.

 **table.cyt<br>**
-A file to manually create a network in Cytoscape.<br>
+A file for manually generating a network in Cytoscape.<br>

 **.pdb file<br>**
 Model structure, with residues colored according to their interaction. <br>